yorickvP/rfcs/rfcs/0137-improve-number-syntax.md

 Starting and ending floats with `.` leads to some ambiguity, and removing this feature would be an obvious improvement.

+Currently, leading 0's in ints are ignored, which causes confusing when things like `UMask = 0027` seem to work.

 Removing leading 0's from ints opens the door for binary, octal and hexadecimal literals in the future.

 Allowing integers to contain `_` is nice while we're at it.
 See [PEP-515](https://peps.python.org/pep-0515) for more details.